 It is important that students enter Gem willingly, at least marginally curious about themselves and, to some degree, already acknowledging issues that have been in the way of their progress and success.

-Gem does not provide primary treatment for addiction, eating disorders or self-harm.
+Gem does not provide primary treatment for addiction, self-harm or some eating disorders.

 What is the academic requirements?